 Main Subheading

 To properly address the question of whether 8 is a factor of 4, we must first understand what factors and multiples are.
 These concepts are fundamental in number theory and play a vital role in various mathematical operations.
 A factor is a number that divides evenly into another number, leaving no remainder.
-For example, the factors of 12 are 1, 2, 3, 4, 6, and 12 because each of these numbers can divide 12 without producing a remainder.
+As an example, the factors of 12 are 1, 2, 3, 4, 6, and 12 because each of these numbers can divide 12 without producing a remainder.

 Comprehensive Overview